microsoft/ELL-PiDataCenter/PiDataCenter/readme.md

 cluster = picluster.PiBoardTable("<app_name>.azurewebsites.net/api/")
 machine = self.cluster.wait_for_free_machine("some descriptive job name")
 ```
-This will wait until a machine becomes available, lock it for your job, then you can do what drivetest does to send the job to the machine using SCP and SSH libraries.
+This will wait until a machine becomes available, lock it for your job, then you can do whatever you want to do on the machine using SCP and SSH libraries or whatever.
 When the job is finished run this:

 ```python
 cluster.unlock(machine.ip_address)